aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 **Examples:**

-Compute the humidity of humid air at atmospheric pressure given water vapor pressure is 1 kPa.
+Compute the humidity of humid air at atmospheric pressure given water vapor pressure is 1 kPa at 1 atm total pressure.

 ```dotnetcli
 pw=1e3; # water vapor pressure in Pa